 SECTION 4.
-Sanctions
+Outcomes

-- A. Sanctioning of a CSC violation shall be determined by a two-thirds majority of Council members present at the hearing who are entitled to vote. - B. When determining sanctions for an individual found in violation of the Standards of Conduct, the following criteria shall be considered along with any other factors determined by the CSC to be relevant: - 1.
+- A. Outcomes of a CSC violation shall be determined by a two-thirds majority of Council members present at the hearing who are entitled to vote. - B. When determining outcomes for an individual found in violation of the Standards of Conduct, the following criteria shall be considered along with any other factors determined by the CSC to be relevant: - 1.
 The CSC's responsibility to ensure the effectiveness of the Standards of Conduct for the Rhodes College community. - 2.
 The nature and severity of the offense. - 3.
-The ability of the Accused to reenter campus life under the Standards of Conduct. - 4.
-A determination, by a preponderance of the evidence, that the Accused has lied during the investigation or hearing processes. - 5.
-The level of cooperation of the Accused during the investigation or hearing processes. - 6.
-The probationary status, previous discipline, or any past suspensions of the Accused.
-These shall be considered only when determining sanctions, and the President shall notify the Council of the Accused's disciplinary history only after the Council, by proper vote, has found the Accused "In Violation."
-The probationary status or any past suspensions of the Accused should cast extreme doubt on the ability of the Accused to reenter campus life under the Standards of Conduct.
+The ability of the Respondent to reenter campus life under the Standards of Conduct. - 4.
+A determination, by a preponderance of the evidence, that the Respondent has lied during the investigation or hearing processes. - 5.
+The level of cooperation of the Respondent during the investigation or hearing processes. - 6.
+The probationary status, previous discipline, or any past suspensions of the Respondent.
+These shall be considered only when determining outcomes, and the President shall notify the Council of the Respondent's disciplinary history only after the Council, by proper vote, has found the Respondent "Responsible."
+The probationary status or any past suspensions of the Respondent should cast extreme doubt on the ability of the Respondent to reenter campus life under the Standards of Conduct.